I’m Isabel Spradlin and I’m so glad you’re here!

 A bit more about me . . .

 Over the last year, I’ve been practicing not working quite so much (not an easy thing for me!).
-It’s given me a chance to rekindle my love of hard-core gardening.
+It’s given me a chance to rekindle my love of hard-core gardening, long camping/backpacking trips, and reading for hours on end.
 Staying strong through exercise has always been important to me, even more since I was diagnosed with ankylosing spondylitis several years ago.
 I’m also a life-long reader and critical thinker – I’m always curious to know what’s going on behind whatever is going on.
-I practiced yoga for 20 years (and taught for a couple of years, too).
-Over the last few years I have fallen in love with the process of being in psychotherapy with a skilled therapist.
+I practiced yoga for 20 years (and taught for a few of years, too).

 When you are truly happy in your own private practice, our whole profession benefits.
 Check out the programs page here.